2015 AFL Under 18 Championships

 The 2015 NAB AFL Under 18 Championships was the 20th edition of the AFL Under 18 Championships.
-Eight teams competed in the championships: Vic Metro, Vic Country, South Australia and Western Australia in division one, and New South Wales/Australian Capital Territory (NSW/ACT), Northern Territory, Queensland and Tasmania competed in division two.
+Eight teams competed in the championships: Victoria Metro, Victoria Country, South Australia and Western Australia in division one, and New South Wales/Australian Capital Territory (NSW/ACT), Northern Territory, Queensland and Tasmania competed in division two.
 The competition was played over six rounds across two divisions.

-Vic Country won the division one title, and Queensland were the champions of division two.
+Victoria Country won the division one title, and Queensland were the champions of division two.
 Both teams finished the championships undefeated.